 The best way to enjoy Cibodas Botanical Garden is having picnic there.
-Its massive lawn are perfect for picnic.
-You even can have a picnic under sakura trees!
+Most people spread their picnic mat on its massive lawn.
+But, do you know that you can have a picnic under sakura trees?

 Sakura flowers, which is known as cherry blossoms in the European and North American countries, are very popular in Japan.
 Every spring people are eagerly waiting for sakura to bloom.
 The Japanese even has a tradition called Hamami.